bartkozal/hocus-pocus/docs/global.md

 ### Mixins

-There is a `font-size` mixin which allows to set the element's font size and keep the proper vertical rhytm:
+There is a `font-size` mixin which allows to set the element's font size and keep the proper vertical rhythm:

 ```sass
 div